optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - **Automatic differentiation**
     - Magic way to calculate precise derivatives of Python functions
-    - Gradient calculation takes about 3 times longer than function
+    - Gradient calculation takes 3 to 4 times longer than function
-    - Runtime independent of parameters
+    - Runtime is independent of number of parameters
     - Code must be written in a certain way
 - **Numerical differentiation**
     - Finite step approximation to derivatives